James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Signs of a Wrinkle Infection

-- Face Rubbing: If your dog is rubbing their face more than usual, that could be the first sign of a skin infection.
+- Face rubbing: If your dog is rubbing their face more than usual, that could be the first sign of a skin infection.
+Once or twice is somewhat normal, but constant face rubbing is different.
 Please note that this doesn’t just mean rubbing it with their paws.
 They may be rubbing their face on the ground or on furniture.
+An occasional itch is much different than constant face rubbing.

 - Odor: If you can smell an unpleasant odor coming from their face, imagine how they feel!
+Our noses are nowhere near as sensitive as theirs.
 This is one of the more accurate signs of a potential infection.
+Please note that if you smell their face, their breath may be the cause of the odor.

 Treatment of an Existing Infection

 The absolute best thing you can do is call your veterinary office.
 They can give you information suited to your individual dog’s needs.
+This can be based on weight, lifestyle, and other factors.
 In addition, they keep up with the latest products and preventative trends.
-If you don’t have the luxury of contacting your vet’s office, here are some additional things to try:
+If you don’t have the luxury of contacting your vet’s office (because of cost or time), here are some additional things to try.

 There is an amazing selection of shampoos dedicated to Bulldog wrinkle care.
 The biggest concern when using one of these products is ensuring that the dog is completely dry afterwards.
 That means cleaning and drying inside the folds as well.
 If that step does not occur, the infection can become worse and spread.
 In addition, do not let shampoo or soap products “sit” on the skin for a long time, as this can also cause additional irritation.